gxchris/TP_MLHC/README.md

 Install python (including numpy and pandas) and tensorflow:

 Python with related packages: Download python3.5 (only this version is compatible with latest version of tensorflow) and use Command Prompt to install required packages.
-The most effective way to install ml packages is to download anaconda which includes more than 620 analytic packages
+The most efficient way to install ml packages is to download anaconda which includes more than 620 analytic packages

 Tensorflow: refer to https://www.tensorflow.org/install/ for detailed instructions.